YZL011/YZL011.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
 My name is Yuzhe (Julian) Lei.
-I am a research and theory track master’s student in the School of Journalism and Media at the University of Texas at Austin.
+I am a second-year master’s student in the School of Journalism and Media at the University of Texas at Austin.
 Before coming to America, I studied in Beijing and Hong Kong.
+I received my bachelor's degree in Labor and Social Security at Renmin University of China, with a minor in Journalism, and my first master's degree at the Chinese University of Hong Kong.

 My research interests are mainly focused on political communication and emerging technologies in the global context.
 The topics of my ongoing projects include media trust, Internet censorship, political expression, political influencers, and political fandom.
 My recent paper, The Media Trust Gap and Its Political Explanations: How Individual and Socio-Environmental Factors Differentiate News Trust Preferences in Asian Societies, won the third-place top paper award from the Political Communication Division at AEJMC.